Hampshire College Summer Studies in Mathematics: Background

-The program is housed at Hampshire College in Amherst, Massachusetts, and generally runs for six weeks from early July until mid-August.
-The program itself consists of lectures, study sessions, math workshops (general-knowledge classes), maxi-courses (three-week classes run by the senior staff members), and mini-courses (specialized shorter classes).
+The HCSSiM program, which was housed at Hampshire College for more than a half-century, generally runs for six weeks from early July until mid-August, for approximately 50 students.
+The program itself consists of lectures, study sessions, math workshops (general-knowledge classes), "maxi" courses (specialized three-week classes run by the senior staff members), and "mini" courses (specialized shorter classes), all emphasizing collaborative mathematical exploration and discovery.

-On a typical day, students spend four hours in the morning in class, have lunch together with the faculty, and then have several hours to use at their leisure.
-During this "down time" students and faculty members often host quasis, where they participate in an activity as a small group, such as juggling or making sushi.
-They return for the "Prime Time Theorem" (an hour-long talk on an interesting piece of mathematics given by a faculty member or a visitor), have dinner, and then spend three hours in a problem solving session.
-One of the instructors blogged the content of her class.
+On a typical day, students spend four hours in morning classes, have lunch together with the faculty, and then have several hours to use at their leisure.
+During this "down time", students and faculty members often host "quasi" lessons, where they participate in small-group activities such as juggling or making sushi.
+They return for the "Prime Time Theorem" (an hour-long talk on an interesting piece of mathematics given by a faculty member or a visitor), have dinner, and then spend three hours in a problem-solving session.
+One instructor blogged the content of her workshop classes including topics in combinatorics, fractals, number theory, group theory, and computer-assisted research, demonstrating how the summer program extends far beyond a typical high-school curriculum.
+An occasional research publication has resulted directly from work done at HCSSiM.
+A feature-length documentary Hunting Yellow Pigs (2026) details the program and includes interviews with dozens of prominent alumni.
+Mathematics Magazine has also commended the program.

-Many students go on to professional careers in mathematics.
-An occasional publication has resulted from work done at the program.
-Well-known alumni of the program include two MacArthur Fellows, Eric Lander and Erik Winfree, as well as Lisa Randall, Dana Randall, and Eugene Volokh.
-Many alumni return to the campus for a few days around Yellow Pig's Day (July 17) of each year.
-This observance was formalized for 2006 in "Yellow Pig Math Days," which was conducted in observance of 2006 being the 34th offering of the HCSSiM Program (34 being a multiple of 17).